-Symbol: Specifies the fit symbol.
-Click the button to display the Fits dialog box, enabling you to pick the symbol and the deviation from a list.
-These options are visible only if you expand the dialog box using the h7 buttons.
+Fit

 Hole: Specifies the symbol to use for the hole tolerance, in a stacked fit representation.
 Click the button to display the Fits dialog box, enabling you to pick the symbol and the deviation from a list.
-This option is visible only for stacked fit representations. button to Shaft: Specifies the symbol to use for the shaft tolerance, in a stacked fit representation.
-Click the display the Fits dialog box, enabling you to pick the symbol and the deviation from a list.

 This option is visible only for stacked fit representations.

+Shaft: Specifies the symbol to use for the shaft tolerance, in a stacked fit representation.
+Click the button to display the Fits dialog box, enabling you to pick the symbol and the deviation from a list.

+This option is visible only for stacked fit representations.

-Expands the dialog box so you can specify settings for the tolerance.
++0.1 -0.2 Expands the dialog box so you can specify settings for the tolerance.

 Deviation: Specifies the maximum and minimum tolerance value for the dimension.

 Upper: Specifies the difference between the nominal dimension value and the maximum limit.
-This option is visible only if you expand the dialog box using the 10,1 button.
+This option is visible only if you expand the dialog box using the button.

 Lower: Specifies the difference between the nominal dimension value and the minimum limit.
-This option is visible only if you expand the dialog box using the $\begin{bmatrix} +0, 1\\ -0.2 \end{bmatrix}$ button.
+This option is visible only if you expand the dialog box using the -0.2 button.

 Precision: Specifies the number of decimals for the tolerance value.

 Primary: Specifies the number of decimals for the primary unit.
-This option is visible only if you expand the dialog box using the $\begin{bmatrix} +0,1\\ -0.2 \end{bmatrix}$ button.
+This option is visible only if you expand the dialog box using the -0.1 button.

 Alternate: Specifies the number of decimals for the alternate unit.
-This option is visible only if you expand the dialog box using the +0,1 button.
+This option is visible only if you expand the dialog box using the -0.2 button.
 It is available only if you select Alternate units.